telefonicaid/fiware-orion/doc/manuals/user/mqtt_notifications.md

-However, note that `lastSuccess` and `lastFailure` fields (which specify the timestamp of the last success/failure) are supported in MQTT subscriptions in the same way than in HTTP subscriptions, along with correct mangagement of status field (e.g. if a MQTT subscrition is failing, `status` would be `failed`).
+However, note that `lastSuccess` and `lastFailure` fields (which specify the timestamp of the last success/failure) are supported in MQTT subscriptions in the same way than in HTTP subscriptions, along with correct management of status field (e.g. if a MQTT subscrition is failing, `status` would be `failed`).

 ## Custom notifications